-- drizzle of olive oil or couple tablespoon of butter (optional)
+- drizzle of olive oil or a couple tablespoons of butter (optional)

 - lemon zest from one lemon, optional

 - more stock or broth to the desired consistancy

 Add wine and cook this off, about 2 mintues.
 Add the stock and bring to a light simmer, scraping up any browned bits.
 Stir in salt and pepper.
 If adding any dried herbs, add now.

 - Set Instant pot to High Pressure for 6 minutes.
 Manually release after 5 minutes (letting this naturally release all the way may result in rice that is slightly overcooked )

 Stir in the lemon zest, grated parmesan or other cheese, optional butter, and any optional addtions you like.

 Then stir in a little more broth to loosen it up and give it nice creaminess.

 - Adjust salt and pepper.
 Divide among bowls and top with fresh herbs and more finely grated cheese.